What is a Dental Nurse?

 Second year is assessed through attendance, assignments, written examinations, practical examinations, continuous clinical assessment, an OSCE, a portfolio of experience, a case study written report and an oral presentation.

-Overview of undergraduate degree programmes in the School of Dental Science, delivered by Derek Sullivan
+Overview of the undergraduate programmes in the School of Dental Science at Trinity College Dublin, delivered by Derek Sullivan.

 AwardsDiploma (NFQ Level 7)